UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- UTSA and its opponents have gone over the current 53.5-point total in six of 10 games (60%) this season.

-- UTSA and its opponents have combined to score more than 53.5 points in six of 10 games this season.
+- UAB has combined with its opponents to score more than 53.5 points in three of nine games this season.

-- The two teams combine to average 66.6 points per game, 13.1 more than the total in this contest.
+- The combined points per game average of the two teams, 66.6, is 13.1 points greater than Saturday's over/under.

-- This contest's over/under is 13.0 points more than the 40.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 40.5 points per game, 13.0 fewer than this contest's over/under.

-- The Roadrunners and their opponents have scored an average of 59.2 points per game in 2021, 5.7 more than Saturday's total.
+- The average total in Roadrunners games this season is 59.2, 5.7 points more than Saturday's over/under of 53.5.

-- The 53.5 over/under in this game is 3.8 points higher than the 49.7 average total in Blazers games this season.
+- The 49.7 PPG average total in Blazers games this season is 3.8 points fewer than this game's over/under.

 UTSA Stats and Trends

-- The Roadrunners have been favored by 4.5 points or more seven times this season and are 5-2 ATS in those matchups.
+- So far this season, the Roadrunners have been installed as favorites by a 4.5-point margin or more seven times and are 5-2 ATS in those games.

-- UTSA has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).
+- UTSA's games this year have hit the over on four of 10 set point totals (40%).

-- This year, the Roadrunners have nine turnovers, seven fewer than the Blazers have takeaways (16).
+- The Roadrunners have turned the ball over nine times this season, seven fewer than the Blazers have forced (16).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.